18F/e-manifest/README.md

 ## CROMERR Signing

 In order to access the development CDX system for CROMERR signing of a manifest, one needs a system account set up with rights to sign on behalf of authenticated users.
+The account credentials are available from the e-Manifest development team.

 The username and password should be placed in a `secret.rb` file located in the root with the following form: